Benefits of a home warranty for an older home

-A home warranty can help alleviate some of the unexpected costs that come with an older home.
+A home warranty can help alleviate some of the unexpected costs that come with an older home, such as aging systems and appliances.
 Not only can it provide confidence to potential buyers during a sale, but it also shields homeowners from unforeseen repair expenses.
 Here are some key benefits:

 - Fill coverage gaps: Home warranty plans cover repair or replacement costs for appliances and systems affected by wear and tear — things homeowners insurance typically doesn't cover.

-- Save on repair costs: Predictable monthly premiums replace large, unforeseen expenses, and a nominal service fee ($75 to $150) is usually all you'll have to pay for repairs.
+- Save on repair costs: Predictable monthly premiums replace large, unforeseen expenses, and a nominal service fee (often $50 to $150 per instance) is usually all you'll have to pay for repairs.

 - Access qualified repair service: Home warranty plans connect homeowners with experienced, vetted contractors, ensuring quality workmanship and guaranteeing repairs.